devmaker.net

 Image generated with AI

-# Why use CI/CD for ESPHome at all?
+Why CI/CD for ESPHome at all?

-• Adjust config in the editor
+• Adjust the config in the editor

-• **Local esphome run device.yaml**
+• Run esphome run device.yaml locally

-• "Hoping that the OTA update works"
+• Hope the OTA update works

-The repository layout
+The repo layout

 esphome-configs/